chihchun/oh-my-zsh/CONTRIBUTING.md

 solution works ok.
 On the other hand, if you think your solution is better, post it with a reference to the other one so we can have both solutions to compare.

 If not, then go ahead and submit a PR.
-Please copy to anyone relevant (e.g. plugin maintainers) by mentioning their GitHub handle (starting with `@`) in your message.
+Please copy to anyone relevant (_eg_ plugin maintainers) by mentioning their GitHub handle (starting with `@`) in your message.

 ### You have an addition